Vedant-Jawalekar/Data-Analysis-Dashboard-For-Retail-Store/README.md

-# Data-Analysis-Dashboard-For-Retail-Store
-This Power BI dashboard analyzes retail store sales data, highlighting total sales, profit, and trends.
-It includes insights by country, city, and category, with SQL used for data preparation.
+#Retail Store Sales Summary (Interactive Dashboard creation using MX Excel)

+## Project Objective
+The objective of this project is to analyze retail sales data to identify key trends, profits, and performance metrics.
+It aims to provide actionable insights for data-driven decision-making.